Farm to Family delivers fresh produce and local meats, dairy, and other grocery items to customers in Washington, DC and Richmond, VA.

 To help give you an idea of the share sizes, we have included a few pictures of “typical” shares on our Facebook page.

-The Dairy share typically consists of a ½ gallon of milk, a butter, a cheese, a Qt of yogurt (kefir also available), and a dozen eggs.
-However, we are able so swap things out for you as needed, just let us know!
+Dairy consists of a ½ gallon of milk, a butter, a cheese, a Qt of yogurt (kefir also available), and a dozen eggs.
+We are able to swap things out if needed, send an email.

-The Meat Share varies depending on the value of the meat you are getting and typically consists of two to three different items coming to 3-5 lbs. of meat.
+Meat varies depending on the value of the meat you are getting and typically consists of two to three different items averaging to 3-5 lbs. of meat (sometimes more or less).
+We try to alternate value and specialty items to suit different reasons/family needs and may not 100% suit you every time (ie. ground beef/chicken quarters vs lamb chops/steaks/chicken breast).

 The Produce Share typically consists of 10-15 different item and will fill a large shopping bag.